18 Netflix Hacks

 'Free' Netflix subscriptions with mobile phone contracts, where you pay the monthly bill and Netflix is thrown in for six or 12 months, crop up now and again.
 So keep an eye out if you're looking to switch mobile contract and subscribe to Netflix at the same time.

 As ever with this sort of deal, it's usually only worth it if you were already going to go for the particular contract that includes the Netflix subscription in the first place.
-For example, our analysis found a previous O2 deal with 'free' Netflix was only worth it for high data users.
+For example, our analysis found an O2 deal from 2018 with 'free' Netflix was only worth it for high-data users.

 -